Our Services

 Hepatitis C Testing and Treatment

-All adults, especially pregnant women and people with risk factors, should get tested for Hepatitis C
+All adults, especially pregnant women and people with risk factors, should get tested for hepatitis C

-Most people who get infected with Hepatitis C will develop a chronic, or lifelong, infection.
-Left untreated, chronic Hepatitis C can cause serious health problems including liver disease, liver failure, liver cancer and even death.
+Most people who get infected with hepatitis C will develop a chronic, or lifelong, infection.
+Left untreated, chronic hepatitis C can cause serious health problems including liver disease, liver failure, liver cancer, and even death.

-The Hepatitis C virus is usually spread when someone comes into contact with blood from an infected person.
+The hepatitis C virus is usually spread when someone comes into contact with blood from an infected person.
 This can happen through:

 • Sharing drug-injection equipment

-Today, most people become infected with hepatitis C by sharing needles, syringes, or any other equipment used to prepare and inject drugs
+Today, most people become infected with hepatitis C by sharing needles, syringes, or any other equipment used to prepare and inject drugs.

 • Health care exposures